 Even though bathrooms are utilitarian, they still benefit from the basic decorating principles applied to the rest of the house.
 Watch proportions--note how the scale of the storage baskets balances the stacks of randomly placed towels.

 Store items near their point of use.
 If you shave in the tub or shower, for example, locate a mirror and razor close at hand.
 Stow towels in multiple places for easy access.

 Repurpose items originally designed for other uses.
-This cabinet--the kind used to protect doctors' supplies and equipment--now keeps bath salts and cotton balls dry.
+This trunk--the kind potentially found at an antique store--now keeps bath salts and extra towels dry.

 What could be easier than lining up baskets on a shelf?
 Often the most straightforward ideas are also the best.
-Before you throw down money on a fancy solution, scout the house for everyday items you can press into service: pottery bowls, silver platters, baskets, tins, and glassware offer practicality and character.
+Before you throw down money on a fancy solution, scout the house for everyday items you can press into service: pottery bowls, serving platters, baskets, tin buckets, and glassware offer practicality and character.
 Group items into containers by type (hair products, cosmetics, cleaning supplies).

 A well-proportioned drawer can handle items of various shapes and sizes.
-Here, homeowners saved valuable floor space by building in drawers between wall studs.
+Here, homeowners saved valuable floor space by building slide-out drawers between wall studs.